 This year's deep dive study 2023

 OG21 conducts every year a study on a topic of particular strategic interest for the Norwegian petroleum sector.
-In 2023, we will look at Norway's role as perhaps the most important energy partner for Europe, and how technology contributes to security of supply from the Norwegian continental shelf.
+In 2023, we will be looking at Norway's role as perhaps the most important energy partner for Europe, and how technology contributes to security of supply from the Norwegian continental shelf.

 The war in Ukraine has put energy security even more clearly on the agenda.
 In order to become independent of Russian energy, Europe wants to accelerate renewable energy and phase out natural gas.
 As a consequence, Europe needs more natural gas from reliable countries, both in the form of LNG and piped gas.